 The PCA has two main components: a true-up mechanism for power costs incurred the previous year and an estimate of what energy will cost in the coming year.
 The true-up brings last year’s anticipated costs in balance with costs actually incurred the previous April through March.
 The estimate reflects Idaho Power’s anticipated fuel costs, purchased power costs and customer benefits from sales of surplus energy for the coming April through March.

 The increase in this year’s PCA is primarily due to last year’s actual power supply costs, which exceeded the forecast, driven by lower-than-expected hydro generation, high natural gas prices, high market prices and a limited coal supply.
 This year’s PCA forecast also reflects expected increased costs primarily due to continued high natural gas and market prices and a limited coal supply.

 Opportunities for Public Review

 Idaho Power’s proposal is subject to public review and approval by the IPUC.
 Copies of the application are available to the public at the IPUC offices (11331 W. Chinden Blvd.
-Building 8, Suite 201-A, Boise, ID 83714); Idaho Power offices or on Idaho Power’s website, idahopower.com; or the IPUC website, puc.idaho.gov.
+Building 8, Suite 201-A, Boise, ID 83714), Idaho Power offices, or at idahopower.com or puc.idaho.gov.
 Customers also may subscribe to the IPUC’s RSS feed to receive periodic updates via email about the case.
-Written comments regarding Idaho Power’s proposal may be filed with the IPUC.
+Written comments regarding Idaho Power’s proposal (Case No. IPC-E-23-12) may be filed with the IPUC.